amountainram/stdresult/README.md

 }
 ```

-Create a function that cannot throw by using results
-and consistently handling return types
+Create a function that cannot throw by using results and consistently handling return types:

 ```typescript
 import { Result, NativeSyntaxError } from 'stdresult'